 Auditors are independent internal watchdogs who audit and scrutinize account records and annual reports of various schemes.
 Bankers play an essential role in collecting agents on behalf of the Fund Managers.

-Nobody in the structure can misuse investors’ money and utilize it for anything other than what is specified in the investment objective of that fund.
+Nobody in the structure of mutual funds in India can misuse investors’ money and utilize it for anything other than what is specified in the investment objective of that fund.

 Consult an expert advisor to get the right plan